damirbeksydykov/EDA-of-Museum-Revenues/README.md

 4. pandas 0.25.1 version
 5. seaborn 0.9.0 version

-## What are the aims of this analyisis?
+## What are the aims of this analysis?

 1. Perform statistical analysis of the data
 2. Clean the missing or irrelevant values